Miboch/documents/learning-programming.md

 This happens because the general patterns which are possible in programming languages is constrained by their purpose, which is creating instructions for the hardware they target.

-This means when you’ve learned the general principles of these patterns: branching, loops, conditionals, etc. you will be comfortable with them, even when switching your syntax.
+This means when you’ve learned the general principles of these patterns: branching, loops, conditionals, etc. you will be comfortable with them, even when switching your language, and therefore syntax.

 Because no write-up would be complete without a car analogy, you can compare it a bit to learning how to drive.
 You won’t have to re-take your license to go from an automatic geared car to a manual geared one.
 All you need is a bit of practice.
 The rest of your driving skills are transferable.